Topics covered in this article:

 Dolby LTC Generator Plug-in

-The Dolby LTC Generator plug-in is an AAX plug-in for use with Pro Tools.
+The Dolby LTC Generator plug-in v2.0 is provided as an AAX, AU and VST3.

-Four Pro Tools templates (.ptxt files) can be installed as a group.
+The four Pro Tools templates (.ptxt files) are installed as a group.
 These are installed in the /Documents/Pro Tools/Session Templates folder and are accessible from Pro Tools in the Dolby Atmos Production Suite Template group, as shown below.

 Two templates are dedicated for use with the Dolby Atmos Renderer running on the same Mac as the DAW: